 What is Revenue Cycle Management?

-Healthcare revenue cycle management (RCM) is the financial process used by healthcare providers to administer all functions associated with patient service revenue throughout the entirety of a patient’s care journey, from scheduling and account creation to billing and final payment.
+Healthcare revenue cycle management (RCM) is defined as the financial process used by healthcare providers to administer all functions associated with patient service revenue throughout the entirety of a patient’s care journey, from scheduling and account creation to billing and final payment.
 The cycle begins with patient pre-registration, followed by claim submission, and concludes with remittance processing.

 The First Rule of Revenue Cycle Management: Start with the Patient